Alexvarghese223/bitcraze-website/readme.md

 ## Tags and filters

-We are aiming at writing most of the content using markdown.
-This makes it easy to add or change the content without getting lost in styling.
-We use liquid tags and filters to extend the functionality of markdown to generate more complex or specific HTML structures.
+We are aiming at inditing most of the content utilizing markdown.
+This makes it facile to integrate or transmute the content without getting disoriented in styling.
+We utilize liquid tags and filters to elongate the functionality of markdown to engender more intricate or categorical HTML structures.

 Documentation for tags and filters can be found in the source code for the tags in `src/_plugins`.